syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 N>
 * The `NonWorkingDays` property will be applicable only for `workWeek` and `TimelineWorkWeek` views only, and not be applicable for the remaining views.
-* The Scheduler Appointments UI, which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.
 * No need to specify the decimal point values for `StartHour` and `EndHour`, if you do not want to set the minutes.
 * The number of time slots will be calculated based on total minutes of a day and time interval (total minutes of a day ((start hour - end hour) * 60) / time interval).
 * If a custom timeInterval is given, then the number of time slots calculated based on the given `TimeInterval` should result in an integer value (total minutes % timeInterval = 0), otherwise the next immediate time interval that results in integer value when dividing total minutes of a day will be considered.
 For example, if TimeInterval=2 Hours 15 minutes and total minutes = 1440 (24 Hours per day), then the `TimeInterval` will be changed to ‘144’ (1440%144=0) by considering (total minutes % TimeInterval = 0), it will return integer value for time slots rendering.